hazelcast/hazelcast-reference-manual/src/JavaClientConfiguration.md

 ### Configuring Client Near Cache

 Hazelcast distributed map has a Near Cache feature to reduce network latencies.
-Since the client always requests data from the cluster nodes, it can be helpful for some of your use cases to configure a near cache on the client side.
+Since the client always requests data from the cluster members, it can be helpful for some of your use cases to configure a near cache on the client side.
 The client supports the same Near Cache that is used in Hazelcast distributed map.

 You can create Near Cache on the client side by providing a configuration per map name, as shown below.